Sheepolution/classroom/README.md

 end
 ```

 As with any type, the `class` type can be combined with other types.
-Again, if you want to set a default value different from the class, you can do so by having it be the first value in the given table.
+Again, if you want to set a default value that's different from the class, you can do so by having it be the first value in the given table.

 ```lua
 NPC = Class()